wincent/masochist/README.md

 In production, it expects to find a content repo at "/var/masochist/content".

-In both cases, you can override this with `yarn config set`.
+In both cases, you can override this with `npm config set`.
 For example, in my local development environment, I have the Masochist Git repo checked out in one folder, and a second copy of it with the "content" branch checked out alongside it at "../masochist-pages" (see below for more details on this set-up).
 I can override the `__DEV__` default of "." with:

 ```
+# Use npm, not yarn, for this:
-yarn config set masochist:content-repo '../masochist-pages'
+npm config set masochist:content-repo '../masochist-pages'
 ```

 ### Deployment cheatsheet